Club-S/ETH-ChainIDE/README.md

 <br>

 ## About App code
-Mobile app is different from webApps.
-We are happy to open-source part of our code for community learning purposes.
+Regardless the intrinsic openness issue with a mobile app, we are happy to open-source part of our code for community learning purposes.
 Feel free to learn and use flutter.
 Let us know how to improve it and let's co-create!
 <br>
 <br>